 Aftercare may include attending support group meetings, seeing a therapist or counselor regularly, and getting regular drug tests.
 Aftercare recommendations may also help you deal with any underlying issues that may have led to your drug use in the first place.

-Post-treatment care is just as important as the treatment itself, so make sure to take it seriously.
-If you need aftercare, be sure to take advantage of support resources to stay on the right track and avoid any chance of a positive test that could affect your livelihood.
+Aftercare is just as important as the treatment itself, so make sure to take it seriously.
+If you need aftercare, be sure to take advantage of support resources to stay on the right track, avoid relapse, and avoid any chances of a future positive test that could affect your occupation and livelihood.

 Trying To Get Promoted